tenley8/Team-3/ML-Model_Toronto/README.md

 #### ML Models
 We tested the Neural Network Binary Classification Models and Random Forest Classifier (RF Model).
+For the Neural Network Model, we tested by changing number of hidden layer(s) and changing number of epochs.
+Single hidden layer had poor accuracty, however, by increasing it to 2 hidden layers, accuracty increased to 90%.
+Increasing number of epochs did not significantly improve the accuracy likely due to relatively small number of features and cases.

 We believe the RF Model would be a better model choice for this analysis as;
 * Both models had similar accuracy of around 90%
 * Random Forest Classifier has better explainability and can show which dependent variable had more impact to the outcome.